hongkongkiwi/super-context/packages/chrome-extension/README.md

 # GitHub Code Vector Search Chrome Extension

-A Chrome extension for indexing and semantically searching GitHub repository code, powered by Claude Context.
+A Chrome extension for indexing and semantically searching GitHub repository code, powered by Super Context.

+> **Attribution**: This extension is part of Super Context, a fork of [Claude Context](https://github.com/zilliztech/claude-context) originally created by Zilliz.

-> 📖 **New to Claude Context?** Check out the [main project README](../../README.md) for an overview and setup instructions.
+> 📖 **New to Super Context?** Check out the [main project README](../../README.md) for an overview and setup instructions.

 ## Features